eapowertools/qlik-field-usage-automation/README.md

 # qlik-field-usage-automation
-A Qlik Application Automation template an app to analyze field usage to determine unused fields and allow for impact analysis.
+A Qlik Application Automation template and app to analyze field usage to determine unused fields and allow for impact analysis.